 Causes of Shoulder of Road Accidents in Pennsylvania

 Pursuing compensation after a roadside accident in Philadelphia or elsewhere in Pennsylvania can be extremely difficult since it can be challenging to determine who is liable for this type of accident.

 Many road shoulder accidents occur when a driver pulls onto the shoulder of the road but fails to fully remove his or her vehicle from the lanes of traffic.
 “When there is even a tiny portion of the vehicle left in the lanes of traffic, there is a heightened risk of a roadside car crash,” explains our experienced Road Shoulder Accident Lawyer in Philadelphia.

 Also, it often happens that drivers in passing vehicles do not understand that the vehicle is off the road and may crash into it, thinking that the roadside vehicle is traveling in another lane.
 This type of crash is more likely to happen at night when the parked vehicle on the shoulder cannot be clearly seen from a distance, especially when its lights are off.

 How to determine liability in a roadside accident?

 Under Pennsylvania law, drivers experiencing problems with the vehicle or in an emergency situation have a duty to completely remove their vehicle from the road.
 Liability for a shoulder of road accident depends on where the stopped vehicle was situated, why the driver pulled onto the shoulder, whether he or she used lights to warn other motorists of his or her presence on the shoulder, and why the other motorist collided with the roadside vehicle.

-In order to determine liability in a roadside accident, it is advised to speak to a Philadelphia road shoulder accident lawyer from The Law Offices of Greg Prosmushkin, P.C.
-Contact our law firm to schedule a free consultation by calling at 215-543-7220.
+In order to determine liability in a roadside accident, it is advised to speak to a Philadelphia Car Accident Lawyer from The Law Offices of Greg Prosmushkin, P.C.
+Contact our law firm to Schedule a Free Consultation by calling at 215-673-7733.